 Outdoor Adventures

 Back to Top of ListPack the right clothes for you and your kids to enjoy the Grand Outdoors in every season.
-Hike, bike, blade, snowshoe and cross-country ski on 60+ trails in and around the city.
-Rent a kayak, paddle boat, canoe or row boat at Millennium Park, which also features a sandy beach, splash pad, fishing area and large playground, all just five minutes from downtown GR.
+Hike, bike, blade, snowshoe and cross-country ski on 70+ trails in and around the city.
+Rent a kayak, paddle boat, canoe or row boat at Millennium Park , which also features a sandy beach, splash pad, fishing area and large playground, all just five minutes from downtown GR.

 Millennium Park is one of 12 great stops on our local’s guide to area playgrounds.
 It’s also one of 20+ beaches in the area – the rest are located along Lake Michigan, a 30-40 minute drive from the city.
 And it’s one of 120+ city and county parks with amenities ranging from ballfields and picnic areas to swimming lakes and campsites.

-Visit Grand Rapids in spring for the opening of kid-focused attractions like AJ’s Family Fun Park and the outdoor go-karts and bumper boats at Craig’s Cruisers; summer for a multitude of free outdoor concerts, often in parks where kids can play to the music; fall for hayrides, pumpkin picking and more at family farms such as Ed Dunneback & Girls and Robinette’s Apple Haus; and winter for outdoor ice skating, tubing and other winter sports.
+Visit Grand Rapids in spring for the opening of kid-focused attractions like Game Time Fun Park and the outdoor go-karts and bumper boats at Craig’s Cruisers ; summer for a multitude of outdoor pools and splash pads, fall for hayrides, pumpkin picking and more at family farms such as Ed Dunneback & Girls and Robinette’s Apple Haus ; and winter for outdoor ice skating , tubing and other winter sports.

 Indoor Fun

 Back to Top of ListNot all kids are outdoorsy – and few are outdoorsy all the time – so Grand Rapids also offers plenty of activities to keep families occupied inside.
-Check out 13 area bowling (and fowling) alleys.
+Check out 15 area bowling alleys.
 Get in on the duckpin bowling craze.
 Play laser tag or archery tag in an indoor arena.
+Play pinball and other arcade games.
 Tee up for a round of miniature golf under the glow of black light.
-Roller skate at Tarry Hall or GR Skate.
+Roller skate at Tarry Hall or GR Skate .

-Bounce around at Altitude, Sky Zone, Launch and Rebounderz trampoline parks.
-Strap on a headset for a solo or team game at Amped Virtual Reality (appropriate for ages 4+).
+Bounce around at Altitude , Sky Zone and Rebounderz trampoline parks.
 Work together to make your way out of an escape room.
-Watch a family-friendly movie at Celebration Cinema, attend a kid-friendly production at Broadway Grand Rapids, Grand Rapids Ballet or Grand Rapids Civic Theatre, and browse the Van Andel Arena schedule for Disney tours, monster truck shows, concerts and more.
+Watch a family-friendly movie at Celebration Cinema , attend a kid-friendly production at Broadway Grand Rapids , Grand Rapids Ballet or Grand Rapids Civic Theatre , and browse the Van Andel Arena schedule for Disney tours, monster truck shows, concerts and more.

 Family-Friendly Festivals